axibase/atsd/rule-engine/functions-collection.md

 string s LIKE (string a[, string b[...]]) boolean
 ```

-Returns `true` if `s` matches any pattern in the collection of strings enclosed in round brackets.
-The pattern supports `?` and `*` wildcards.
+Returns `true` if string `s` matches any pattern in the collection of strings enclosed in round brackets and separated by comma.
+The patterns support `?` and `*` wildcards.
 The collection can contain string literals and variables.

 Examples: